arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/image-building/content.md

 DISTRO=lmp-xwayland MACHINE=portenta-x8 . setup-environment
 ```

 It will then switch automatically to a new folder.
-Now to accept the EULA:
+Now to accept the EULA with:

 ```bash
 echo "ACCEPT_FSL_EULA = \"1\"" >> conf/local.conf